 The Texas Nurse-Family Partnership (TNFP) competitive grant program was established by S.B.
 156, 80th Legislature, Regular Session, 2007.
 The Department of Family and Protective Services (DFPS) leverages funds from the TNFP competitive grant program to award grants to community based organizations for the implementation and operation of Nurse Family Partnership (NFP) programs.
 In Fiscal Year 2016, oversight of TNFP was transferred to the DFPS Prevention and Early Intervention Division (PEI) by the Health and Human Services Consolidation Bill, S.B.
 200, 84th Legislature, Regular Session, 2015.
 As such, §265.109 of the Texas Family Code requires PEI to submit an annual report to the Senate Health and Human Services Committee and the House Human Services Committee on the performance of each grant recipient during the preceding fiscal year.
-To fulfill this requirement, this report includes information on TNFP inputs, outputs, and outcomes in FY2017.
+To fulfill this requirement, this report includes information on TNFP inputs, outputs, and outcomes in Fiscal Year 2018.
 The information included in this report is drawn from DFPS contracts with TNFP sites, community level reports to DFPS, the Texas Home Visiting (THV) data system, and the NFP data reporting system, Efforts to Outcomes.

 The NFP program is a voluntary, evidence-based program that helps transform the lives of vulnerable first-time mothers and their babies through regular home visitation by specially trained registered nurses.
 NFP's mission is to empower first-time mothers living in poverty to successfully change their lives and the lives of their children through evidence-based nurse home visiting.
 To achieve their mission, NFP provides vital services to the families it serves.
 NFP improves pregnancy outcomes by helping women engage in good preventive health practices, including getting prenatal care from their healthcare providers, improving their diet, and reducing their use of cigarettes, alcohol, and illegal substances.
-NFP improves child health and development by helping parents provide responsible and competent care.
+NFP improves child health and development by helping parents provide responsible, protective and competent care.
 NFP improves the economic self-sufficiency of the family by helping parents develop a vision for their own future, plan future pregnancies, continue their education, and find work.

 Since the initial Request for Proposals in 2008, TNFP has grown from 1 site in Dallas to 14 state-funded sites serving low-income first time mothers in 22 counties across the state.
-In FY2017:
+In Fiscal Year 2018:

-- these sites served 3,039 clients;
+- these sites served 3,293 clients;

-- enrolled 1,436 new clients; and
+- enrolled 1,459 new clients; and

-- had an average monthly caseload of 1,965 clients.
+- had an average monthly caseload of 2,134 clients.

 These clients were served with equal or greater fidelity to each of the model elements than NFP sites nationally, leading to better outcomes for NFP mothers and children.
-Clients see value in the services NFP provides, as illustrated by the 86 percent of clients who remained enrolled in the program on their one-year anniversary in FY2017.
+Clients see value in the services NFP provides, as illustrated by the 89 percent of clients who remained enrolled in the program on their one-year anniversary in Fiscal Year 2018.

-TNFP was on par with PEI's FY2017 goal for pre-term births and exceeded the goal for breastfeeding rates at six-months after birth.
-PEI will be engaging with TNFP on continuous quality improvement efforts throughout FY2018 and beyond to ensure that the program continues to provide the highest quality services that improve outcomes for TNFP clients.
+TNFP was met PEI's Fiscal Year 2018 goal for full-term births and exceeded the goal for breastfeeding rates at six-months after birth and children receiving well-child visits.
+TNFP also improved over Fiscal Year 2017 performance on caregiver self-sufficiency and early language and literacy activities.
+PEI will be engaging with TNFP on continuous quality improvement efforts throughout Fiscal Year 2018 and beyond to ensure that the program continues to provide the highest quality services that improve outcomes for TNFP clients.